16 Best Things to Do in Chania in 2025

 2,000 visitors immerse themselves every day in the rich flavours and hospitality offered by taverns across Chania.
 It’s an experience that reflects the essence of Greek life.
 Tamam Restaurant is one of the best tavernas in Chania and a certified Chania must-see.

-Tamam Restaurant in Chania is 14 kilometres from Chania Airport.
+Tamam Restaurant in Chania is 14 kilometres (8.70 miles) from Chania Airport.
 The restaurant is a 20-minute drive away.
-Tavernas have an ambiance that is warm and welcoming.
-Interiors are made with stone and wooden beams.
+Tavernas have an ambiance that is warm and welcoming, with interiors made of stone and wooden beams.

 Soft music, sometimes live, complements the vibe and provides an authentic Greek experience.
 Children enjoy the tavernas’ range of kid-friendly meals.
 Even the youngest members of the family enjoy their dining experience.